Onejledonlala/stock-analysis./README.md

 ### SUMMARY
-- Refactoring Helps Programming Faster but it's risky when the application is big
+- Refactoring Helps Programming Faster but it's risky when the application is big.
 - VBA can trap and handle errors but its errors are not well explanatory to direct for corrections